 The Social Welfare Department of Ghana and Ghana’s Ministry of Gender, Children and Social Protection announced a temporary closure of intercountry adoption from Ghana in June 2013.
 On January 1, 2017, the Hague Convention on Protection of Children and Co-Operation in Respect of Intercountry Adoption (Convention) entered into force for Ghana.
-The agency remains licensed for Ghana and information about the implementation of the new Hague program will be updated on our website soon.
-Please check back with our agency through 2017 as we will be accepting new applicants in the near future.
+FBA is licensed to facilitate adoptions from Ghana.
+Information about the new Hague program will be updated on our website as it becomes available.

 Eligibility of Applicants

 - Must be at least age 25 to adopt

 - There must be at least 21 years age difference between the child and the adopter

 - Ghana does not recognize common law partnerships

 - Single female applicants are eligible to adopt if they are Ghana nationals